 4. Double up on your toiletries

 In an attempt to combat my ability to always manage to forget something, I bought doubles of everything I need, or use small refillable toiletry bags, that way it’s less to pack or unpack when you get home.
-My essentials are my skin care routine, a facial wash and a deodorant.
+My essentials are my skincare routine, a facial wash and deodorant.

 5. Choose a gym close to your home or office

 When picking a gym, choose one that is either close to your home or office.
-It makes it way easier to motivate yourself to go there, if it’s close to you.
-Because then yo don’t have a long commute.
+It makes it way easier to motivate yourself to go there if it’s close to you.
+Because then you don’t have a long commute.

 6. Upgrade your gym